Bamberg County DUI Court Process

 Third Offense

-A third DUI offense in South Carolina is considered a felony.
+A third DUI offense in South Carolina carries severe penalties:

 Court Programs in Bamberg County